privacytools/blog.privacytools.io/collections/_posts/2019-08-24-adding-custom-doh-resolvers-to-dnscloak.md

 ![](/assets/img/2019-08-24-dnscloak/config-editor-cz-nic.jpeg){: .w-50}

-Save by selecting the checkmark icon on the top right, and now we can use our new configuration:
+Select the checkmark icon in the top right corner to save your configuration, and it should be good to go!

 ![](/assets/img/2019-08-24-dnscloak/dnscloak-cz-nic.jpeg){: .w-50}

-Connect, and let's finally validate DNSCloak is working as expected by visiting [DNSLeakTest.com](https://dnsleaktest.com/):
+Get connected, and we can finally validate DNSCloak is working as expected by visiting [DNSLeakTest.com](https://dnsleaktest.com/):

 ![](/assets/img/2019-08-24-dnscloak/dnsleaktest-cz-nic.jpeg){: .w-100}